Aratus of Sicyon: Personality and reception

 Aratus was elected strategos of the Achaean League seventeen times.
 Under his leadership the Achaean League became a major player in Greece, thanks principally to his military victories rather to any great skill as a tactician.
 Reportedly, his nerves would get the better of him at critical moments during battle.
 Plutarch reports that Aratus was a great politician, but that his capacities did not extend to the battlefield, saying: "the general of the Achaeans always had cramps in the bowels when a battle was imminent".
 But it seems Aratus was a master of the surprise attack, although details of these battles remain obscure.

 What Aratus lacked as a tactician, he made up for as a politician.
 He was very good at compromise, as when he surrendered the hard-earned Acrocorinth to Macedon when he needed Macedon's help against Sparta.
 He could also display great patience.
 When he brought Sicyon into the Achaean League, for example, Aratus knew that he was too young to be elected strategos.
 This did not stop him from ultimately achieving that goal.

 Aratus became the most important person within the Achaean League, but it grew progressively more difficult for him to get his way as a succession of other mighty city-states joined.
 Although it is unlikely that Aratus was poisoned, his death was certainly linked with the final stage of Philip's transition from beloved young prince to what Plutarch described as an impious despot richly deserving of downfall.

-Aratus wrote his memoirs, now lost.
-Plutarch and Polybius both acknowledge using it extensively as a source.
-Polybius states that he is covering Aratus "quite summarily, as he published a truthful and clearly written memoir of his career".
+Aratus wrote his memoirs, now lost, though they are mentioned by both Polybius and Plutarch.
+Polybius uses them as a source, and states that he is covering Aratus "quite summarily, as he published a truthful and clearly written memoir of his career".
+Plutarch mentions that "he is said to have been a more ornate speaker than some think who judge from the Commentaries which he left; these were a bye-work, and were composed in haste, off-hand, and in the words that first occurred to him in the heat of contest."
 The information concerning Aratus is therefore to be read through a critical filter, allowing for the possibility that he may have wanted to attenuate his own mistakes by blaming others, or that he glorified his own victories.